Sheys11/FairWheel/README.md

 ```

+#
-# Security
+> ### Security

-This framework comes with slither parameters, a popular security framework from [Trail of Bits](https://www.trailofbits.com/).
+The framework comes with slither parameters, a popular security framework from [Trail of Bits](https://www.trailofbits.com/).
 To use slither, you'll first need to [install python](https://www.python.org/downloads/) and [install slither](https://github.com/crytic/slither#how-to-install).

 Then, you can run: